aetperf/aetperf.github.io/_posts/2023-09-06-Calculating-daily-mean-temperatures-with-scikit-learn.md

     235

-I guess that it comes from the measurement methods and also from different daily time ranges:
-> TAVG corresponds to an average for the period ending at 2400 UTC rather than local midnight
+This intriguing phenomenon may be attributed to measurement methods and the consideration that TAVG corresponds to an average for the period ending at 2400 UTC rather than local midnight.

-## Missing values
+Now let's take a closer look at missing values within our dataset:

 ```python